 Interested first-year students with a 3.5 or higher GPA will be invited to complete an application to the honors program.
 Applications will undergo an approval process and students whose applications have been approved will be admitted to the Honors Program.

-Interested full-time students who have finished their first semester or year at the Schuylkill campus qualify with a GPA of 3.5 in credit-bearing courses.
+Current full-time students who have finished their first semester or year at Penn State Schuylkill qualify with a GPA of 3.5 in credit-bearing courses.

-Interested part-time students who have accumulated at least twelve credit hours at Penn State qualify with a GPA of 3.5 in credit-bearing courses.
+Part-time students who have accumulated at least twelve credit hours at Penn State Schuylkill qualify with a GPA of 3.5 in credit-bearing courses.

-To maintain honors status in the Penn State Schuylkill Honors Program, a student must complete a minimum of seven (see above) credits of honors work per academic year and have a cumulative GPA of at least 3.3 at the end of each academic year.
+To maintain honors status in the Penn State Schuylkill Honors Program, a student must complete a minimum of six credits of honors work per academic year and have a cumulative GPA of at least 3.3 at the end of each academic year.

-Additionally, students must sign and abide by the Honors Code based on the Penn State Principles, participate in honors meetings, and participate in honors advising to remain in the program.
+Additionally, students must sign and abide by the Honors Code based on Penn State values, participate in honors meetings, and meet with honors advising to remain in the program.

 For more information: